SAP/jenkins-library/.hooks/README.md

 From [Golang docs](https://github.com/golang/go/wiki/Modules):

-> `go mod tidy` — Prune any no-longer-needed dependencies from go.mod and add any dependencies needed for other combinations of OS, architecture, and build tags (details)
+> `go mod tidy` — Prune any no-longer-needed dependencies from `go.mod` and add any dependencies needed for other combinations of OS, architecture, and build tags (details).